hungyiloo/memories/README.md

 `.extra` extension).
 Note: `chat<id>` and `chat<id>.extra` need to be in the same directory for the decryption program to work.

+Recover your MID and your chat partner's MID:
+1. Make sure you are in at least one group, hopefully with the person of interest.
+2. Go to the group conversation.
+From the overflow (3-dot) menu on the right, open "Chat Info"
+3. Open developer tools (F12) and inspect the member list.
+4. You should see each member as a `<li>` element with a `data-mid` attribute set to each contact's MID

+If your chat partner is not in a group with you, you can use developer tools to inspect your chat/contact list for a similar `data-mid` attribute.

 Decrypt an encrypted chat database (requires both your MID and your chat partner's):
 ```